pawurb/zcache/README.md

 # zcache [![Latest Version](https://img.shields.io/crates/v/zcache.svg)](https://crates.io/crates/zcache) [![GH Actions](https://github.com/pawurb/zcache/actions/workflows/ci.yml/badge.svg)](https://github.com/pawurb/zcache/actions)

 Zcache is an in-memory cache store with time-based expiration.
-This project aims to provide a straightforward API to cache any part of a Rust application without a need to rewrite other parts of the callstack.
+This project aims to provide a straightforward API to cache any part of a Rust application without a need to modify other parts of the callstack.

 ## Usage